juanloprib/recipes-search-save/README.md

     * View events refactored in multiple methods for better readability and scalability
     * Epoch times in index.html updated
     * README.md file updated
+* 1.1.3
+    * Error thrown by FoodModel fixed.
+When it was being instantiated, it was not passing the `settings` object as an argument.
+    * Epoch times in index.html updated.